Research

 Conference on Robot Learning (CoRL) 2021.
 Oral Presentation (6.5% of papers).

-A novel interactive imitation learning algorithm that reasons about both state novelty and risk to actively query for human interventions more efficiently than prior algorithms.
+A state-of-the-art robot-gated interactive imitation learning algorithm that reasons about both state novelty and risk to actively query for human interventions more efficiently than prior algorithms.

 Fleet-DAgger: Interactive Robot Fleet Learning with Scalable Human Supervision